Foundation for the Indian Trails Library District

 The Indian Trails Public Library gets approximately 90% of its funding through property taxes.
 Unlike other governmental entities, such as park or school districts, the library does not have a revenue stream or charge fees for services, other than recouping the cost of materials for special programs.

 In the past, fines for overdue books offset expenses of special projects.
-However, in 2019, the library joined a consortium and made the decision to end fines because it felt fines negatively impacted people’s access to material.
+However, in 2019, the library made the decision to end fines because it felt fines negatively impacted people’s access to material.